scipy-lectures/scientific-python-lectures/intro/intro.rst

 * Drawbacks:

-  * fewer available algorithms than in Matlab, and the language is not more advanced.
+  * Fewer available algorithms than in Matlab, and the language is not more advanced.

   * Some software are dedicated to one domain.
 Ex: Gnuplot or xmgrace